camauri/SedaiBasic2-Deps/README.md

 # SedaiBasic2-Deps
-Binary dependencies for SedaiBasic2 project.
+Binary and library dependencies for SedaiBasic2 project.